Scalable Temporal Anomaly Causality Discovery in Large Systems: Achieving Computational Efficiency with Binary Anomaly Flag Data: Results and Discussion

-Figure~\ref{fig:rca__he_rm_HEP07_rm_all_rca_ts_1min_positive_0.05_white_5_} illustrates the temporal GCM structure on the time-lag of $t=0, \dots, \tau_{\text{max}}$, captured by our \textsc{AnomalyCD} method before link-pruning.
-The GCM shows expected interconnection among the sensors: the clustering of environmental temperature and humidity sensors, and the link between temperature regulator Peltier voltage and current and the corresponding temperature sensors.
-Several bi-directed edges with multiple time-lags are also present in the network.
+We evaluate the discovered GCM by measuring the accuracy with respect to expected interconnection graph network depicted in Fig.~\ref{fig:rca__hcal_rm_ground_truth}.
+Figure~\ref{fig:rca__he_rm_HEP07_rm_all_rca_ts_1min_positive_0.05_white_5_} illustrates the temporal GCM structure on the time-lag of $t=[-\tau_{\text{max}}, 0]$, captured by our \textsc{AnomalyCD} method before edge link pruning.
+The GCM shows expected interconnection among the sensors: the clustering of environmental temperature and humidity sensors, and the link between the temperature regulator Peltier voltage and current, and the corresponding temperature sensors.
+Several bidirected edges with multiple time-lags are also present in the network.
 Figure~\ref{fig:rca__he_rm_HEP07_rm_all_rca_ts_bn_1min_positive_0.05_white_5_} shows the final temporal DAG after applying Algorithm~\ref{alg:rca__undirected_edge_pruning} for the pruning.
-An interesting time-lagged causality link can be observed, where a temperature anomaly in SRT leads to anomalies in SPV and SPC; this is because the Peltier regulator responds by increasing SPV and SPC to the upsurge on the SRT.
+An interesting time-lagged causality link can be observed, where a temperature anomaly in SRT leads to anomalies in SPV and SPC; this is because the Peltier regulator increases SPV and SPC to respond to SRT's upsurge.

-We have also evaluated the performance of causal structure learning while varying the sparse data compression length $l_m$.
-We have compared the graph accuracy and learning computational time at $l_m=10$ with those at $l_m \in \{15,20,25,30\}$ before and after pruning is applied (see Table~\ref{tbl:rca__rca_skeleten_sparse_handler_compare}).
-We conducted our experiment on a Windows 10 system with an Intel~i5-8265U~CPU~$@$~1.60~GHz (8~CPUs) and 16~GB RAM.
-The PDAGs from the PCMCI algorithm, with spurious links at multiple time lags, lead to higher mismatches among the PDAGs, resulting in lower APRC and higher SHD.
-The graph matching has improved when we compare the DAGs with pruned links.
-The closeness of the captured graphs also demonstrates the effectiveness of causality learning on binary anomaly data using the sparse handling algorithm.
+\textupdate{Table~\ref{tbl:rca__hcal_rm__sparse_handler_prec} presents quantitative performance of the graphical CD for the HCAL-RBX.
+The PDAG from the PCMCI algorithm, with spurious links at multiple time lags, leads to higher inaccuracy and lower performance.
+Our AnomalyCD has improved the CD substantially with a relative gain of $26.2\%$ in F$_1$, $74.9\%$ in FPR, $17.1\%$ in APRC, and $70.6\%$ in SHDU.
+The ANAC delivers improvement of around $16\%$ in F$_1$, $44\%\text{--}56\%$ in FPR, $9\%\text{--}12\%$ in APRC, and $41\%\text{--}53\%$ in SHDU.
+The impact of edge pruning $\Gamma_e$ remains limited when $\mathcal{S}_e$ is employed, as most of the potential irrelevant edges are excluded by the $\mathcal{S}_e$.
+Further analysis of the CD over varying lengths of $l_m$ is provided in the Appendix~\ref{sec:rca__causal_hcal_data_multi_lm}. }